mpaglia0/Iudas/README.md

 A function that calculates and shows the approx. read time for articles has been added using the [Readtime](https://github.com/getpelican/pelican-plugins/tree/master/readtime) plugin.

 ![Screenshot](screenshots/readtime.jpg)

+### Share buttons

+**Removed AddThis for ethical/privacy reasons**.

+For privacy reason since Z v.3.0 the [AddThis](https://www.addthis.com/) service has been dropped in favour of the [**share-post**](https://github.com/pelican-plugins/share-post) plugin.

+In this occasion support for [share post on Mastodon](https://github.com/pelican-plugins/share-post/commit/89d1f123e8094245d11aaceb926ab05fffcac430) has been added to that plugin.

+### Post on Mastodon

+Always in view of more privacy and freedom a new plugin has been developed.
+It is called [**Pelican-toot**](https://github.com/mpaglia0/Pelican-toot) and will publish automatically new contents of your website on Mastodon.

 ### Courses/Lessons